jevillegasd/qfoundry/README.md

 ## Usage

 ### Waveguides and Resonators
-Coplkanar waveguides (CPW) are the main builiding block of most circuits.
+Coplanar waveguides (CPW) are the main builiding block of most circuits.
 A superconfuctive model of waveguides is directly implemented in the resonator.cpw module.
 A new CPW can be instantiated as
 ```python
 from qfoundry  import resonator.cpw